 Definition and Core Principles

-Key principles of DTC sites include eliminating intermediaries, owning customer data, and focusing on providing exceptional customer experiences.
+Key principles of DTC sites are that they eliminate intermediaries, let brands own customer data, and allow brands to focus on providing great customer experiences.

 Advantages of the Direct-to-Consumer Model

-The direct-to-consumer model offers several advantages for both businesses and consumers.
-By cutting out middlemen, brands gain greater control over their brand messaging, pricing strategies, and product development.
+• Brands gain more control over their brand messaging, pricing strategies, and product development.

 Factors Driving the Growth